The entrance facade from a circa 1910 photo

-Collections: Tommaso di Stefano Lunetti's "Adoration," dated 1813, was given to the 1st Duke of Wellington by King Ferdinand VII of Spain; the painting was seized from the royal collection of Joseph Bonaparte's luggage at Vittoria.
-The painting was sold at Christie's on June 26, 1979 for £42,000.
+Collections: Stratfield Saye has a fine collection of Boulle furniture that was acquired by the 1st Duke of Wellington in Paris.
+Tommaso di Stefano Lunetti's "Adoration," dated 1813, was was sold at Christie's on June 26, 1979 for £42,000.
+The painting was given to the 1st Duke of Wellington by King Ferdinand VII of Spain (it was seized from Joseph Bonaparte's luggage train at Vittoria).
 Sir Francis Grant's "Melton Hunt Going to Draw Ram's Head Covert," purchased by the 1st Duke from the artist in 1839, was sold at Christie's on June 22, 1979 for £30,000.
 Benjamin Dean Wyatt's drawings for Waterloo Palace were sold at Sotheby's on December 11, 1980.
 The Waterloo Dispatch was sold by negotiation to the British Library in 1989-90.

 Country Life: CIV, 1050, 1106, 1162 plan, 1218, 1948.
 CV, 202 [Furniture & Relics], 1949.
 CLVII, 899, 982, 1975.